ivo-picha/landau-butterflies/README.md

 1. fixE -- Varies number of LLs at each flux so that a fixed upper energy limit is produced.
 NLL argument turns to max n of LL at final flux.
 2. vp -- Argument 5 takes q instead of p.
 At each flux, the ratio p/q is simplified.
 Gives even spacing in p and faster computation at given fluxes.
+3. LB -- only plots the lowest band. saves as npz

 ## D